Installing an Add-on in Thunderbird

 Right-click the link and selector as described earlier.

 You will be invited to download and save the file.
-Most browsers have a default download location, often your desktop.
+Most browsers have a default download location.
 Make a note of where it downloads to, and what it's called.
 Some add-on files may have silly names like "latest-234.xpi", which is not very helpful when you're trying to find it later on.

 Open the Add-ons Manager tab in Thunderbird.
 There's a button to the left of the search box.
 Click this and select from the subsequent menu.